-The beginning of any year is a great time to audit your senior living community’s website.
-Why should you audit your site?
+Why should you audit your senior living website?
 First, it’s easy to get too close to something and gloss over problems.
-Second, your website isn’t static.
+Second, your senior living website isn’t static.
 In order for it to work hard for you, it needs to constantly evolve.

-Here’s a comprehensive guide to auditing your site, broken down into relevant sections: the buyer’s journey, look and feel, technical stuff, content, and analytics/results.
+Here’s a comprehensive guide to auditing your site, broken down into relevant sections: the buyer’s journey, the senior living website design, technical stuff, content, and analytics/results.

 THE BUYER’S JOURNEY